haltu/muuri/README.md

   appendTo: someElem
 });

-// Do something after the item has been sent and both grids
+// Do something after the item has been sent and the layout
-// have laid out.
+// processes have finished.
 gridA.send(0, gridB, -1 {
-  layout: function (gridACompletedItems, gridBCompletedItems) {
+  layoutSender: function (isAborted, items) {
     // Do your thing here...
+  },
+  layoutReceiver: function (isAborted, items) {
+    // Do your other thing here...
   }
 });
 ```